ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-The Interceptor service class should have the implementation of the `execute()` remote function that infers from the interceptor service object.
+The Interceptor service class should have the implementation of the `execute()` remote method that infers from the interceptor service object.
 Code needed to be included in the interceptor should be kept inside the `execute()` function.
 Interceptors can not have any other `resource/remote` methods inside the interceptor.
 However, the users are able to define the usual functions inside the interceptors.

 ### 10.4 Execution

 When it comes to interceptor execution, it follows the `onion principle`.
 Basically, each interceptor function adds a layer before and after the actual resolver invocation.
 Therefore, the order of the interceptor array in the configuration will be important.
 In an Interceptor `execute()` function, all the code lines placed before the `context.resolve()` will be executed before the resolver function execution, and the code lines placed after the `context.resolve()` will be executed after the resolver function execution.
-The [`context.resolve()`](#85-invoking-next-interceptor) function invoke the next interceptor.
+The [`context.resolve()`](#85-resolving-field-value) function invoke the next interceptor.

 > **Note:** The inserting order of the interceptor function into the array, will be the execution order of Interceptors.